-Almost 10 years ago, Dr David Servan-Schreiber and myself co-wrote what is known as the 20 doctors and scientists appeal (Paris, France, June 2008), calling on people to use their cell phones in a cautious way.
+Almost 10 years ago, Dr David Servan-Schreiber and myself co-wrote what is known as the 20 doctors and scientists appeal (Paris, France, June 2008), which was also signed by Dr Devra Davis, calling on people to use their cell phones in a cautious way.
 We considered at that time there was already enough evidence to advise people to follow 10 measures: when calling, keep their phone as far away from their body as they could; use the loud speaker; keep conversations short; switch to the use of a corded landline when possible or send text-messages rather than talk; avoid any use of cell phone by children and young adolescents; keep the phone away from the bed or turned off at night; when not in use avoid carrying the phone directly on your body or in your pocket, in particular for pregnant women; change side when talking and avoid using the phone when the reception is poor; choose a phone with the lowest SAR; try to stay at a distance from people using cell phones, in particular in closed settings such as cars, trains or elevators.

 In the past 10 years many more studies came out.
 Some may consider there is still not enough evidence.
 How many more deaths should we wait for?
 Even if some consider there is still doubt, what is the risk of being cautious?
-All the recommendations we stated are still valid, even more so than before and the results of the NTP study are one more step in the direction of advising precaution.
+All the recommendations we stated are still valid, even more so than before and the results of the NTP and the Ramazzini studies along with the revelations of the Phonegate that SAR indicated on phones may be misleading are more steps in the direction of advising precaution.

 As a doctor, I never forget I took the Hippocratic oath and I obey to the rule "Primum non nocere" (First, do no harm).